emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 -) it can be highly unstable, only first order ddtSchemes work.
 I will say this: using commercial packages we do not even know the accuracy of the used time schemes, we are not given this information!

 -) it has only worked reliably with simple meshes (castellated) out of snappyHexMesh, but hey, the commercial packages also have this problem?!?
 What do I mean by 'reliably': a 'fire and forget' type of simulation, that does not need my human interference.
-It is launched, together with necessary DIY control scripts, and it runs until the end.
+It is launched together with necessary DIY control scripts, and it runs until the end.

 -) the meshes in the fluid have to be very uniform, only one cell size allowed